 The Fashion Brand Communicator Competition

-Candidates are invited to create a mood board visualizing elements of their own culture that could be relevant to developing a visual communication proposal for an international fashion brand.
-The project should visually communicate an original concept through a storytelling approach, rich in creative elements referencing the candidate’s country of origin.
+You are invited to create a project visualizing elements of your own culture that could be relevant to developing a visual communication proposal for an international fashion brand.
+The project should visually communicate an original concept through a storytelling approach, rich in creative elements that reference your country of origin.

 In collaboration with VOGUE TALENTS